mchomer/emmet.net/README.md

 Emmet is originally written in JavaScript and Visual Studio cannot run it natively, so this project is using [V8.NET JavaScript engine](https://v8dotnet.codeplex.com/) to execute Emmet code.
 V8.NET libraries are included with source code and other dependencies are managed with NuGet.

-Visual Studio 2015 Update 3 and Visual Studio SDK are required to build the project.
+Visual Studio 2017 RC (or later) and Visual Studio SDK are required to build the project.